-If you want to register to our information list so we can send you reminders and updates about registrations, please fill out this form (click here).
+If you want to be added to our information list so we can send you reminders and updates about registrations, please fill out this form (click here).
 Thank you.

 Please read carefully all the information below.

-The next registration for NEW STUDENTS for the fall 2018 semester will be open online only during July 29th to August 8th.
+The next registration for NEW STUDENTS for the spring 2019 semester will be open online only during Dec 28th to January 6th.
 We want to better serve you and our teachers so you must take and pass an admission exam.
 Once you register, you will receive an email so you can schedule your test in the available days.
 You must come on your assigned day and present your test to be consider for enrollment.

 You can do this!
 We have broken our graduation records every year and we know how to help you.
 Enroll, get your GED, and enjoy the benefits of education!

 We offer preparation classes for GED® in both English and Spanish.
 The State of Georgia currently allows individuals to present the GED® subject tests in Spanish or English.
 The tests for all four subjects must be presented in the same language.
 Bilingual students should take classes and present their GED® exam in their strongest language.

 The GED consists of 4 subject tests: Language Arts, Social Studies, Math, and Science.
 Each test can be presented separately.

 Talented volunteer teachers will help you prepare for each GED® subject.
 They offer their time, talent and effort to help you succeed.
 Once you pass the GED Ready® test after a class (a practice test which assess your likeliness to pass the exam), we recommend you schedule your GED® exam right away.
 Your teachers will guide you on when is the best time.
 Click here to learn more about the GED® test.